hyperswine/projects/docs/rei.md

 - Drew up codebase for main libraries
 - Refactor the idea to take arbitrary expressions and treat macros like any other keyword
 - Ability to treat macros like any other function and simply use them by including the base prelude library which exports `Expr` among other parser nodes

+## Todo

+- Implementation of each component and tests in rust
+- Type inference and smart consteval and caching
+- High level interpretation and std impl `use Rust::std::`